ghbrown/visla/readme.md

 - Right now, the command line program `visla` only accepts `.mtx` files as input.
   This would be a nice thing to expand (a trivial first start would be to use the capability `pygraphviz.AGraph(<DOT file>)` to allow `visla` to read and render DOT files).
   Meanwhile, the class `VGraph` can visualize anything you can feed to `PyGraphviz`.
+- Performance needs to be investigated: graphs of about 10,000 nodes and 50,000 nodes can be visualized within a minute, but many of the larger visualizations reported in the linked galleries seems to be out of reach for one reason or another.
+  Although the `sfdp` implementation is out of our hands, one can at least compare to the times reported in Yifan Hu's gallery and ensure parity.
+  Render performance is certainly bad (see `todo.md`).